 The xhubleta is as equally ancient as the fustanella.
 Statues of people wearing it have been found as far back as 3000 years ago.

 As mentioned in the intro, it is a bell-shaped skirt hung from the shoulders by two straps.
 Its design demands 13 to 17 strips and five pieces of felt.
 The apron above the skirt is made from wool.
-Traditionally unmarried women would wear white xhubleta, and a married Albanian women would wear all-black outfits.
+Traditionally unmarried women would wear white xhubleta, and married Albanian women would wear all-black outfits.

 Çorape (socks) are made of traditional materials and are usually red or white.